project-oak/rust-verification-tools/docs/index.md

 - `propverify` crate:
   an implementation of the [proptest](https://github.com/AltSysrq/proptest) library for use with static verification tools.

-- `scripts/cargo-verify`: a tool for compiling a crate and either verifying main/tests or for fuzzing main/tests.
-  (Use the `--backend` flag to select which.)

 - `compatibility-test` test crate: test programs that can be verified either using the original `proptest`